 In your conceptual framework, be sure to define the terms you will be using and how they will be used.
 You must also detail your methodology, explaining what you plan to do and why.
-It is imperative to indicate how your methodology helps to answer your research questions.
-You will want to list the materials, evidence and data that you will use in order to prove your thesis, as well as what contribution you hope your research will make in the field.
+It's imperative to indicate how your methodology helps to answer your research questions.
+You will want to list the materials, evidence, and data that you'll use in order to prove your thesis, as well as what contribution you hope your research will make in the field.

 With your literature review, identify the conceptual and methodological strengths and weaknesses of the existing research on your subject.
 The literature review is your opportunity to locate the gaps in existing research that your work could fill.
 The bibliography is rather self-explanatory.
 Your appendices should support and define your research.

 Going through several drafts

 You would be well-advised to write several drafts of your dissertation proposal before arriving at the final proposal.
 Most graduate students shy away from making bold claims for their work or potential work, but you need to step forward in your proposal and attempt to answer the big question: "So What?"
 Do your best to project the potential research outcomes and the importance of those outcomes.
 In short, how will your thesis contribute to the body of knowledge in your field of study?

 Your final dissertation proposal should be titled, and include a title page and table of contents.
 Include a detailed timeline in your proposal.
 Most dissertation proposals are no less than 10 pages.
 However, the average length falls between 15 and 20 pages.
 Don't panic—if you have a strong hypothesis, identify the importance of your research and the prior research, and employ the proper methodology, you will be on your way to writing a successful dissertation proposal.